-It has never been easier to engage in a text conversation without needing to look at or touch your iPhone.
+It has never been easier to engage in a text conversation without needing to look at or touch your iPhone, iPad, or iPod!

 Have you ever sacrificed one of your earphones to share some music with a friend?
 It used to be we had to lean close together so the headphone wire would reach.
-That all changed with wireless AirPods, and now it’s changing again in iOS 13.
+That all changed with wireless AirPods, and now it’s changing again in iOS 13 and iPadOS.

 This is particularly great if one of you slightly deafened yourself from too many loud gigs when you were younger…Ahem, anyway.